DontTrustVerifyOrg/gig-gossip/net/NGigGossip4Nostr/UI.md

 ```

 ## Trust Enforcers: Verification
+You can skip this step if you only want to earn Bitcoin on message routing.
+If you want to order a ride or you are a driver this step is obligatory.

 The app is using a network of Trust Enforcers that manage the trust and safty of the network.
 Trust Enforcers add an extra layer of security within the app's network.
 To be validated by one or more preferred Trust Enforcer, you need to go through a basic verification process involving mobile phone validation through SMS.
 Having mobile phone verification adds an extra layer of security.